 Mercy Street actor L. Scott Caldwell at the memorial.
 Image Credit: L. Barnes for Visit Alexandria

-Between 1864 and 1869, the Contrabands and Freedmens Cemetery served as the burial place for about 1,800 African Americans who fled to Union-occupied Alexandria to escape from bondage, but did not live long in freedom.
+Between 1864 and 1869, the Contrabands and Freedmen Cemetery served as the burial place for about 1,800 African Americans who fled to Union-occupied Alexandria to escape from bondage, but did not live long in freedom.
 Visitors can experience a memorial park that commemorates the free African-American men, women and children interred on its grounds.
 Based on the Gladwyn Record, the name and age of each freedmen buried in the cemetery is poignantly etched into bronze panels, similar to the concept for the Vietnam Veterans Memorial.

 The Memorial also features artist Mario Chiodo’s sculpture “The Path of Thorns and Roses,” an allegorical depiction of the struggle for freedom.
 The Memorial’s bas-reliefs depicting the flight to freedom were done by local sculptor Joanna Blake, and tell vivid stories of what life was like for the freedmen.